Coopercoppers/PFN/README.md

 ```

 ## PFN Nested
-An enhanced version of PFN with better performance.
+An enhanced version of PFN.
 This model is better in leveraging entity tail information and capable of handling nested triple prediction.
-For usage, replace the files in the root directory with the files in the PFN-nested folder.
+For usage, replace the files in the root directory with the files in the PFN-nested folder, then follow the directions in Quick Start.